phedlund113/Py_Clock/readme.md

 * mylib/seven_seg

 Description: Analog/Digital clocks with alarms.
-Using the setting button will allow the user to set up to 8 alarms (hH:MM:SS), Select between analog and digital display, optionally decide to save the position so it remembers where to start and finally Select the color of the digital clock.
+Using the setting button will allow the user to set up to 8 alarms (HH:MM:SS), Select between analog and digital display, optionally decide to save the position so it remembers where to start and finally Select the color of the digital clock.

 Table of Contents:
 * py_clock.pyw